rickysurya/news-tui/README.md

   <img src="demo.gif" width="600" alt="demo"/>
 </p>

+## Why Scraping Over RSS Feeds?
+I tried RSS first.
+The feeds worked, but I always missed some of the news I actually wanted to read.
+So I built this app that pulls titles and links straight from the front page instead, while still respecting each source's robots.txt.
+The app only fetches when user runs it.

 ## Features
 - Aggregates news from multiple media sources
 - Live search across all scraped articles